Local Dissipativity Analysis of Nonlinear Systems: Numerical examples

 \section{Numerical examples}

 We demonstrate the efficacy of our method on three systems.
-We first find local conic bounds for a one-dimensional nonlinear system and compare to bounds found through ad-hoc ingenuity.
+We first find local conic bounds for a one-dimensional nonlinear system.
+Here, we must compare to bounds found through ad-hoc ingenuity because we know of no existing, similar technique to systematically seek generic conic bounds of nonlinear systems.
 Next, we determine the local $\Ell_2$ gain of a two-dimensional pendulum.
 Finally, we compare our results to that of \cite{summers2013quantitative} for a three-dimensional polynomial system.